Gastric Reduction Surgery

 How to Prepare for Gastric Reduction Surgery?

-Discharge Process After Surgery
+Post-Surgery Discharge Process

-Pregnancy After Stomach Reduction Surgery
+Pregnancy After Gastric Reduction Surgery

 Exercise After Gastric Reduction Surgery

-Advantages of Stomach Reduction Surgery
+Advantages of Gastric Reduction Surgery

 The intestines and stomach begin to function normally.

-A balanced and healthy nutrition process is started.
+A balanced and healthy diet is adopted.

-Disadvantages of Stomach Reduction Surgery
+Disadvantages of Gastric Reduction Surgery

 Some side effects may occur after the operation.

-Mineral, vitamin and protein loss may occur.
+Mineral, vitamin, and protein deficiencies may occur.

 Obesity